All Products

 3. On the function details page, click the Tasks tab, and then click Submit Task.
 In the dialog box that appears, select a task ID generation method and specify the task execution time, and then click OK.

-You can also click the down icon next to Submit Task and select Configure Test Parameters from the drop-down list.
-Then, an event function uses event and an HTTP function uses HTTP parameters to pass input parameters to the function to simulate task submission.
+You can also click the down icon on the right side of Submit Task and select Configure Test Parameters from the drop-down list.
+An event function uses event and an HTTP function uses HTTP parameters to pass input parameters to the function to simulate task submission.

 In the task list below, you can view the task status, task details, request ID, and instance ID, and connect to an instance.